mdabir1203/Valgrind_Suppression_MacOs/README.md

 Pasted image 20230517114825.png]]

 ## How to Run ?
+- Clone the repo
+- Copy the `ignore_readline.supp` file to your Project folder
 - run ```valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes --suppressions=ignore_readline.supp -s ./program_name```
 - Check the output